yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `finalizers`: added by the controller to defer `BucketAccess` deletion until backend deletion ops succeed.
 1. `bucketAccessRequestName`/`bucketAccessRequestNamespace`: name and namespace of the bound `BucketAccessRequest`
 1. `serviceAccountName`: name of the Kubernetes ServiceAccount specified by the `BucketAccessRequest`.
 Undefined when the `BucketAccessRequest.accessSecretName` is defined.
-1. `  accessSecretName`: name of the *provisioner* generated `Secret` containing access credentials.
-This `Secret` exists in the provisioner’s namespace and must be copied to the app namespace by the COSI controller.
+1. `  accessSecretName`: name of the provisioner generated Secret containing access credentials.
+This Secret exists in the provisioner’s namespace and must be copied to the app namespace by the COSI controller.
 1. `provisioner`:  name of the provisioner that should handle this `BucketAccess` instance.
 Copied from the `BucketAccessClass`.
-1. `parameters`:  A map of string, string key values.
+1. `parameters`:  A map of string:string key values.
 Allows admins to control user and access provisioning by setting provisioner key-values.
 1. `message`: a human readable description detailing the reason for the current `phase``.
 1. `phase`: is the current state of the Bucket:
    - _Bound_: the controller finished processing the request and has bound the BucketAccess to the BucketAccessRequest